-If you wake up with snow on the ground in April, this Barley Minestrone can help.
+If you wake up with snow on the ground in April, this Barley Minestrone with Canadian Bacon, Savoy Cabbage, and Rosemary can help.
+And this tasty minestrone that replaces the pasta with barley is low-glycemic and South Beach Diet friendly.
+Use Soup Recipes to find more tasty soups!

 I realize there are people who actually like snow, but let me make it 100% clear that I will never be one of them.
 Every year when the weather starts to feel like spring I brace myself, because this is Utah and I know there will still be a few more snowstorms before hot weather comes.
 Today when I woke up and saw about 4 inches of snow on the roof of my new shed, I was not happy.
 But then I remembered this soup recipe.

 If you’ve been reading the blog for long, you’ve probably heard me rave about how much I like the recipes from Fine Cooking, and the idea of minestrone with barley seemed like pure genius to me.
 I used Canadian Bacon instead of pancetta and reduced the oil a little, and other than that I almost followed the recipe.
 Even a re-discovered soup recipe can’t really make up for snow in April, but this soup was tasty and comforting as I watched more snow coming down.

 Finely dice enough Canadian Bacon to make about 1/2 cup.
 (Or you can use a slightly smaller amount of pancetta or regular bacon.)
 Heat olive oil in a heavy soup pot and saute the Canadian Bacon just until it starts to crisp, about 3-4 minutes.
 Savoy cabbage is really good in this soup, but if you can’t find it you can use regular green cabbage.